Exact Simulation of Max-Infinitely Divisible Processes

 \end{enumerate} \end{theorem}

-\begin{proof} The proof follows closely the proof of Theorem 2 in \cite{Dombry.Engelke.Oesting:2016}, which concerns max-stable processes, while we here treat max-id processes.
+\begin{proof} {The proof essentially follows the intuitive description of the algorithm above.
+It is almost identical (modulo some technicalities) to the proof of Theorem 2 in \cite{Dombry.Engelke.Oesting:2016}, which concerns max-stable processes, while we here treat max-id processes.}

-To simulate extremal functions, we proceed sequentially.
+As mentioned, we proceed sequentially to simulate extremal functions.
 The distribution of the first extremal function $\phi_{\bm s_1}^+$ given $\phi_{\bm s_1}^+(\bm s_1) = z$ is exactly $P_{\bm s_1}(z,\cdot)$, as explained in \S\ref{sec:Max-id} above, and $\phi_{\bm s_1}^+(\bm s_1)$ thus follows the marginal distribution of $Z(\bm s_1)$, which has now a more general form than for max-stable processes.
 Notice also that given the continuity assumption in \eqref{eq:assumption}, there is almost surely exactly one extremal function at each location.